eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

 * |WireProtocolConfigQos::builtin-api|:
   This data member allows the configuration of the built-in parameters.
 * |WireProtocolConfigQos::port-api|:
-  This data member allows the configuration of the port parameters and gains related with the RTPS protocol (:ref:`listening_locators_defaultPorts`).
+  This data member allows the configuration of the port parameters and gains related to the RTPS protocol (:ref:`listening_locators_defaultPorts`).
 * |WireProtocolConfigQos::throughput_controller-api|:
   It allows the configuration of the throughput settings.